Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Summary and Conclusion

 \section{Summary and Conclusion}

-The searches for LFV is an important area of research since experimental observation of LFV will hint towards new physics beyond the SM.
+The search for LFV is an important area of research since experimental observation of LFV will hint towards new physics beyond the SM.
 We performed an analysis of such an LFV scenario in the context of future electron-proton colliders.
-We focused on the LFV coupling of $Z$ boson to an electron-muon pair and to search for such violation containing a channel with a single $\mu$ plus an associated $j$.
+We focused on the LFV coupling of $Z$ boson to an electron-muon pair and on the search for it in the channel with a single $\mu$ plus an associated $j$.
 This $\mu+j$ final state without any large missing $E_T$ can only come from LFV scenarios for which the SM background is very small.
-If no signal is found at the collider, an upper limit on the LFV coupling to the $Z$ boson can be set.
-The upper limit of the coupling can then be translated to the BR of $Z\to e\mu$ decay.
-For this work, we have considered a single type of coupling out of four different types of couplings, namely vector, axial-vector, tensor, and axial-tensor coupling.
+If no signal is found at the collider, an upper limit on the LFV coupling of the $Z$ boson can be set.
+The upper limit on the coupling can then be translated to the BR of $Z\to e\mu$ decay.
+For this work, we have considered one out of four different types of coupling at a time, namely vector, axial-vector, tensor, and axial-tensor coupling.

+We carried out our calculations for two future electron-hadron colliders, namely LHeC and FCC-eh.
+Detector effects have been simulated with {\tt Delphes} version 3.5.0 and the default detector cards for the respective colliders.
+A detailed estimation of systematic uncertainties or detector effects, such as beam conditions and data quality variations, is beyond the scope of the present work.
+The projected sensitivities should therefore be viewed as indicative estimates.
+While a full experimental analysis may lead to quantitative differences at the level of factors of order unity, the qualitative conclusions of this work are expected to remain valid.

 We have used a multivariate technique to maximize the discovery potential of such LFV signals in the presence of SM backgrounds.
 The absence of discovery at 2$\sigma$ has then been translated to the upper limit on the LFV Z couplings and on the BR($Z\to e\mu$).
 We observed that vector-only coupling and axial-vector-only coupling provide approximately similar sensitivity.
 The same is true for tensor-only and axial-tensor-only couplings.